home-assistant/home-assistant.io/source/_components/sensor.azure_maps_travel_time.markdown

 ## {% linkable_title Entity Tracking %}

 - **device_tracker**
-  - If state is a zone then the zone location will be used
+  - If the state is a zone, then the zone location will be used.
-  - If state is not a zone it will look for the longitude and latitude attributes
+  - If the state is not a zone, it will look for the longitude and latitude attributes.
 - **zone**
-  - Uses the longitude and latitude attributes
+  - Uses the longitude and latitude attributes.
   - Can also be referenced by just the zone's friendly name found in the attributes.
 - **sensor**
-  - If state is a zone or zone friendly name then will use the zone location
+  - If the state is a zone or zone friendly name, then will use the zone location.
-  - All other states will be passed directly into the API
+  - All other states will be passed directly into the API.
-    - This includes all valid locations listed in the *Configuration Variables*
+    - This includes all valid locations listed in the *Configuration Variables*.

 ## {% linkable_title Updating sensors on-demand using Automation %}